 Agreement also is expected to contain put and call provisions, whereby the continuing shareholders may elect to require D&B Holdings to repurchase equity securities of D&B Holdings received pursuant to the exchange described above under certain circumstances (the "Put"), and whereby D&B Holdings may elect to purchase the common stock owned by such individuals under certain circumstances (the "Call").
 The above mentioned persons will be entitled to a Put in the event of (i) the termination of employment without cause of Messrs.
 Corriveau, Corley or Hammett; (ii) the termination of Mr. Henrion's consulting agreement with D&B; or (iii) the death or disability of such individual.
-D&B Holdings will be entitled to a Call in the event of (i) the termination of employment of Messrs.
-Corriveau, Corley or Hammett; or (ii) the termination of Mr. Henrion's consulting agreement with D&B. The price paid upon the occurrence of a Put or Call will generally be the fair market value of the common stock of D&B Holdings as of the date of the event giving rise to the Put or Call.
+D&B Holdings will be entitled to a Call in the event of (i) the termination of Mr. Henrion of Mr. Henrion's consulting agreement with D&B. The price paid upon the occurrence of a Put or Call will generally be the fair market value of the common stock of D&B Holdings as of the date of the event giving rise to the Put or Call.
 However, Messrs.

-Corriveau and Corley will be entitled to a price of 125% of fair market value if the Put or Call arises from a termination of their employment without cause at a time when D&B has achieved at least 85% of certain operating performance targets for the 15 months ending as of the month immediately preceding the date of termination.
+the Put or Call arises from a termination of their employment without cause at a time when D&B has achieved at least 85% of certain operating performance targets for the 15 months ending as of the month immediately preceding the date of termination.
 The Call price must be paid in cash in full.
 However, the Put price will be paid in the form of cash, notes and/or preferred stock, depending upon both the amount of the Put price and the restrictions then existing under D&B Holdings' credit agreements.